Ah, May…caught somewhere between Easter and the peak tourist season. Warmer and drier than April, but not as hot as the summer.

 Enjoy the flowers

-By early May, the spring flower displays planted by the city or national parks authorities are normally in full bloom.
+By early May, the spring and early summer flower displays planted by the city or national parks authorities are normally in full bloom.
 Try, for example:

 - Schönbrunn Palace – the landscaped gardens in front of the palace are gorgeous.
 But also take the time to drop into the Kronprinzengarten, a privy garden with geometric shapes made of flower beds and different-coloured gravel